What happens after someone subscribes to your email list? they probably land on your thank you page.

 I love the way they upsell you to sign up for their upcoming webinar.
 They focus very well on the benefit by explaining to you that this is where they’re going to teach you how to grow your email list.

 The approach for Teachable is very similar to the one from Leadpages.
 They again are using the thank you page to invite people to their upcoming webinar.

 The big text in the middle makes it easy to spot that there is a live training coming soon.

-What’s good about this webinar is that they not only teach you how to start selling your knowledge online, but also how to use their platform.
+What’s good about this webinar is that they not only teach you how to start selling your knowledge online, with an online course platform.
 That way they can easily build the demand for their service and easily convert you into a client by the end of the webinar.